ORESoftware/npm-link-up/README.md

 ## NPM-Link-Up

-<b>Disclaimer:</b> This tool currently works great with NPM v4 but not v5. <br>
+<b>Disclaimer:</b> This tool uses NPM v4.6.1, and is only proven with this NPM version.<br>

 NPM v5 has problems, and these are problems with NPM itself, not with this tool.
-I assume that NPM will fix the problems with version 5, and then this tool will eventually work with later v5 releases.
-In short, use this tool with v4, if you can.
-NPM version 4.6.1 is recommended.
-If you get it working with v5, please let me know which version you use, I am curious.
+Symlink and `npm link` behavior changed with NPM version 5, and many NPM bugs were introduced with NPM version 5.
+So this tool is currently married to NPM version 4.6.1 and that seems to be fine.
+To make everything easy, npm version 4.6.1 is simply bundled with this tool, so everything is easy-peezy.

 # About